ikilledkanishk/portfolio/README.md

 # portfolio
-this is a portfolio project for my freelance services
+This is a portfolio project for my freelance services, I'll share the code so you can use the webpage as a template for your own personal web related projects